harisehsan/Talon.One/Readme.md

 5. When you see the following:
    a.
 Tick in Green Circle (when all the tests are passed and every thing goes as expected).
    b.
 Cross in red circle (when test(s) are failed or something is wrong in configuration).
-6. To see the test execution in console --> expand "Run Cypress (Chrome)" section --> Scroll down to see "Login & Purchase Functionality".
+6. To see the test execution in console --> expand `Run Cypress (Chrome)` section --> Scroll down to see `Login & Purchase Functionality`.
-7. To see the reports --> expand "Upload Mochawesome report" section --> Click on the URL link next to "Artifact download URL:" to download report.
+7. To see the reports --> expand `Upload Mochawesome report` section --> Click on the URL link next to `Artifact download URL:` to download report.
-8. Once the report is downloaded --> extract the downloaded report locally (use any .zip extractor) --> Open "index.html" file to see test report.
+8. Once the report is downloaded --> extract the downloaded report locally (use any .zip extractor) --> Open `index.html` file to see test report.

-### Steps to Run Tests in Locally
+### Steps to Run Tests in Local
 There are following steps to run the test locally in your computer.

 1. Open terminal in (Linux or Mac OS) OR Powershell in windows.
 2. Run the the command `node -v`. if you see the node version then it's fine.
 Otherwise, Download and install Node.js (https://www.youtube.com/watch?v=lt5D2EWZMN0)
-2. Run the command `git clone https://github.com/harisehsan/Talon.One.git`
+2. Run the command to clone the repo `git clone https://github.com/harisehsan/Talon.One.git`
 3. goto the cloned project root directory `cd <projectName>`.
 Replace the <projectName> with real directory name before run command.
 4. To check if you are in the correct directory. use command `dir` in windows powershell OR `ls` in Linux or mac.
    a.
 Must see `package.json` file. if yes, then you are in the correct directory.
 Otherwise, use `cd` command to goto correct directory.